waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Battle Tower 1F Warp (Hypothesis): Standing on the warp tile at (7, 9) and pressing 'A' while facing up will trigger the warp.
 Result: Failed.
 No event occurred.
 - Battle Tower 1F Warp (Hypothesis): Standing on the warp tile at (7, 9) and pressing 'A' while facing down will trigger the warp.
 Result: Failed.
 No event occurred.
 - Battle Tower 1F Warp (Hypothesis): Standing on the warp tile at (7, 9) and pressing 'A' while facing left will trigger the warp.
 Result: Failed.
 No event occurred.
+- Battle Tower 1F Warp (Hypothesis): Standing on the warp tile at (7, 9) and pressing 'A' while facing left will trigger the warp.
+Result: Failed.
+No event occurred.
+This concludes the test of the agent's hypothesis.